pascaline841/P12/README.md

 https://documenter.getpostman.com/view/16100693/UV5Ukeaa
 ```
 ## USER TESTS with a PRESET DATABASE
-If you would like to test the API, there is a preset database with 1 admin and 4 users.
+If you would like to test the API, there is a preset database with 1 admin (superuser) and 4 users.
 ```
 python manage.py migrate
 ```